bbailey-piq/irp_integration/docs/api.md

 Validate that a value is a positive integer.

+``True`` and ``False`` are rejected.
+Python treats them as integers, but neither is a meaningful exposure ID, portfolio ID or page size.

 **Arguments:**
  - **value:**  Value to validate
  - **param_name:**  Parameter name for error message